Guacamole Taquero (Tomatillo Guacamole)

 What to buy: Look for an avocado that gives slightly when pressed but is not completely soft.
 We used a Hass avocado.

-6 large fresh epazote leaves or 2 tablespoons coarsely chopped fresh cilantro
+- 6 large fresh epazote leaves or 2 tablespoons coarsely chopped fresh cilantro

-2 medium jalapeño peppers or serrano chiles, stemmed and coarsely chopped
+- 2 medium jalapeño peppers or serrano chiles, stemmed and coarsely chopped

-2 medium garlic cloves, peeled and smashed
+- 2 medium garlic cloves, peeled and smashed

-1/4 medium white onion, coarsely chopped
+- 1/4 medium white onion, coarsely chopped

-1 tablespoon freshly squeezed lime juice, plus more as needed
+- 1 tablespoon freshly squeezed lime juice, plus more as needed

-1 teaspoonkosher salt, plus more as needed
+- 1 teaspoon kosher salt, plus more as needed

-1 medium, ripe avocado, halved and pitted
+- 1 medium, ripe avocado, halved and pitted

 - 1Place all of the ingredients except the avocado in a blender and blend until very smooth, about 1 minute.
 Turn off the blender.